 Autumn is a time for changing.
-The beginning of autumn is the time for celebrating Rosh Hashanah, the New Year, and Yom Kippur, the Day of Atonement.
-Collectively called the High Holy Days, this period is a time for introspection.
-We call it the "Ten Days of T'shuvah," the "Ten Days of Repentance," but t'shuvah, which we commonly render as repentance, actually means turning - a turning from life-denying actions toward a more life-enhancing way of life.
+In the Jewish tradition, the beginning of autumn is the time for celebrating Rosh Hashanah, the New Year, and Yom Kippur, the Day of Atonement.
+Collectively called the High Holy Days, this period is a time for introspection and what is commonly called repentance, although the Hebrew word that we translate repentance actually means turning - a turning from life-denying actions toward a more life-enhancing way of life.

-And it is a time for us to turn our way of thinking as well.
+And it is a time when we can turn our way of thinking as well.
 Throughout the year, we proclaim our belief in G\d.
 At this time of the year, through our honest introspection, we encounter the Divine Spark within our souls, and we come to know that, important as it is that we believe in G\d, it is far more important - and always true - that G\d believes in us.

-On Rosh Hashanah, the shofar, the ram's horn, is blown to proclaim the Festival.
+On Rosh Hashanah and Yom Kippur, the shofar, the ram's horn, is blown to proclaim the Festival.
 The ritual begins with a whole note, followed by three shorter broken notes and a series of nine short shattered notes.
-Then Yom Kippur is concluded with a very long note, lasting until the one blowing the shofar runs out of breath.
+Then it is concluded with a very long note, lasting until the one blowing the horn runs out of breath.
 It is the cry of our own soul, our pure soul, our true essence, our Divine Spark which is a part of G\d.
-As does the ram's horn, our hearts and our souls cry out for love and healing because we feel the pain of living in this imperfect world where the Divine Presence is not known fully.
-It is broken - the world is broken - and it cries out for the healing, for the wholeness, which can come only from the Creator.
-Our hearts find no rest until they rest in G\d.
+Like the ram's horn, our soul cries out for love and healing because it feels the pain of living in this imperfect world where the Divine Presence is not known fully.
+It is broken, and it cries out for healing, for the wholeness which can come only from its Creator.
+Truly, as Saint Augustine has said, "Our hearts are restless until they rest in Thee."